 Optimizing the load on your AEM source while performing the content migration

 Remember, the load on the AEM source is greater during the extraction phase.
-You should be aware that:
+Be aware of the following:

 Known Limitations